-Improve equity and resilience in the emergency food distribution system including: increasing participation in existing programs and subsidies to include more underserved and vulnerable populations; normalizing food assistance and free grocery programs; emphasizing outreach and relationship-building initiatives with BIPOC and low income families; promoting fresh, local food through farmers markets and other local vendors accepting subsidies (e.g. Fresh Connects, senior coupons, and other nutrition incentives); subsidizing CSA shares and more.
-Steps should also be taken to improve information on food available to residents by integrating real-time data on emergency food availability with the information system of the Food System Dashboard.
+Improve equity and resilience in the emergency food distribution system including: increasing participation in existing programs and subsidies to include more underserved and vulnerable populations; normalizing food assistance and free grocery programs; emphasizing outreach and relationship-building initiatives with BIPOC and low income families; promoting fresh, local food through farmers markets and other local vendors accepting subsidies (e.g. Fresh Connects, senior coupons, and other nutrition incentives); subsidizing CSA shares and more; supporting transportation access to grocery stores and farmers markets by helping to facilitate bus stops and bus routes, van service and volunteer driver programs that can take people without transportation to these venues.
+Take steps to improve information on food available to residents by integrating real-time data on emergency food availability with the information system of the Food System Dashboard.
 (See Goal 3.3 for more)